testedminds/edgewise/README.md

 # Edgewise

-Edgewise is a simple utility to cleanse, fold, and manipulate networks in Clojure.
+Edgewise is a simple tool and library for representing and computing on networks (graphs) in Clojure.

 ## Usage